horseee/DeepCache/README.md

 Currently, our code supports the models that can be loaded by [StableDiffusionPipeline](https://huggingface.co/docs/diffusers/v0.24.0/en/api/pipelines/stable_diffusion/text2img#diffusers.StableDiffusionPipeline).
 You can specify the model name by the argument `--model`, which by default, is `runwayml/stable-diffusion-v1-5`.

 ### DDPM and LDM
-Please check [here](https://github.com/horseee/DeepCache/tree/master/DeepCache#experiment-code-for-ddpm) for the code of DDPM.
+Please check [here](https://github.com/horseee/DeepCache/tree/master/DeepCache#experiment-code-for-ddpm) for the experimental code of DDPM.
 The code for LDM will be released soon.

 ### Usage